Convergence of the Probabilistic Interpretation of Modulus: Convergence of discrete harmonic functions

 \end{proof}

 We need modified versions of the three results in \cite[Section 7]{gurel-jerison-nachmias:advm2020}.
 The logical relationship between these results is the following:

 Since these results make use of the fact that the boundary value problem, in their case, is defined on the whole topological boundary, we will need to modify them.
-This will have a ripple effect, causing us to update all three results, although the proofs connecting the results will follow the logic of \cite{gurel-jerison-nachmias:advm2020} and we will omit some of the details.
+This will have a ripple effect, causing us to update all three results, although the proofs connecting the results will follow the logic of \cite{gurel-jerison-nachmias:advm2020}.

 We begin with stating the modification of \cite[Proposition 7.1]{gurel-jerison-nachmias:advm2020}: